Customer Experience and User Experience are not the same!

 Nowadays, UX (User experience) is an aspect that many designers focus to improve and they directly influence the UX.
 But, to obtain more comprehensive efficiency, they need to understand about CX (Customer Experience).
 You may have a question that why we should know about CX?
 Read this article to get the answer.
 It will explain to you how a good understanding of CX will make you better in UX designs.

 In brief, UX is the customer/user’s experience with a specific product like website, app or software.
 UX is the combined of all elements of the interface design like information architecture, navigation, comprehension, learnability, etc… whether positive or negative.

-The UX designers will try to create the designs which make sure that solve the problem of users while using their products in an efficient and enjoyable manner.
+The UX designers will try to create designs that make sure that they solve the problem of users while using their products in an efficient and enjoyable manner.

 What is Customer Experience?